followmyutopia/devextreme-documentation/concepts/05 Widgets/Menu/10 Change the Orientation.md

 ---

-If you need to shift the menu panel towards the bottom or the left side, specify [padding](http://www.w3schools.com/css/css_padding.asp) for the `<div>` that contains the widget.
+If you need to shift the menu panel towards the bottom or the left side, specify <a href="http://www.w3schools.com/css/css_padding.asp" target="_blank">padding</a> for the `<div>` that contains the widget.
 For example, the following code shifts the widget towards the bottom.

     <!--HTML--><div id="menuContainer" style="padding-top:500px"></div>